Sports & Recreation: West Indies Cricket

 Kensington Oval is located on the outskirts of the capital city of Bridgetown.
 Looking to the west you will often see the cruise ships docked in the nearby harbour.
 Just a minute's stroll from Kensington is the wonderful Legends of Barbados Cricket Museum which is well worth a visit.

 Stands at the Ground are named after The 3 W's (Worrell, Walcott and Weekes), Wes Hall and Charlie Griffth, Desmond Haynes and Gordon Greenidge, and Sir Gary Sobers, among others.

 As you enter Kensington Oval, you will see a statue of Sir Garfield Sobers, one of the finest cricketers of all time.
 Sir Gary, as he is called locally, is recognized as one of the National Heroes of Barbados.

 An outstanding all-rounder, Sir Gary was also an excellent fielder.
 He represented the West Indies from 1953 until his retirement in 1974.

 In 2000, Sir Gary was named as one of the five Wisden Cricketers of the Century.

-Attractions and points near Kensington OvalOther Barbados attractions and points of interest within 1 mile of Kensington Oval
+Attractions and points near Kensington OvalOther Barbados attractions and points of interest within 0.5 miles of Kensington Oval

 - accommodation and activities with rates, photos and direct online quotes and bookings.